alessioborgi/XGNN_GraphGenRL/README.md

   <img src="images/generator_architecture.png" alt="Screenshot" width="1200"/>
 </div>

-The graph generator is a critical component inspired by the XGNN framework.
+The graph generator is a critical component.
 It employs reinforcement learning to iteratively build graphs that maximize the GNN's confidence for a specific class.
 Features include:
 1. **Graph Initialization**:
    - The process starts with a single node, such as a carbon atom for MUTAG.
 2. **Action Space**: